microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Deploy the Azure Durable Function using the same method as before in the Azure Function App starting with `func-drbl-<your-instance-suffix-name>`.

-You will see a new property in your Cosmos DB item called `completion` with a summary of the audio made by Azure Open AI:
+You will see a new property in your Cosmos DB item called `completion` with a summary of the audio made by Azure OpenAI:

 ![Open AI Summary Result](assets/open-ai-summary-result.png)

 ## Lab 5 : Summary

-You saw how easy it is to integrate Azure Open AI with Azure Function to enrich your items inside Cosmos DB.
+You saw how easy it is to integrate Azure OpenAI with Azure Function to enrich your items inside Cosmos DB.
 You have now a full scenario with your Azure Durable Function!

 ---